srjwebster/silvia-pid/README.md

 This PID allows more accurate control of the brew temperatures of the Silvia and provides a more stable temperature (goodbye surfing).

 Be aware that this uses a 64 bit version of a MongoDB database.
-This means stock Raspbian has now power here, I would opt for the latest 64bit ubuntu server distribution.
+This means stock Raspbian has no power here, I would opt for the latest 64bit ubuntu server distribution.
 Use the Raspberry PI Imager software to install with ease.

-Once raspi is connected you will need to use apt to install Node, npm and npm to install forever.
-If you want to host your web thing on a real website address rather than an IP on your network, I'll leave that up to you to figure out.
+Once raspi is connected you will need to use apt to install Node, npm and npm to install "forever".
+If you want to host your web thing on a real website address rather than an IP on your network, I'll leave that up to you to figure out, but you can visit mine on coffee.srjwebster.com.

+Please don't turn on my steamer while I'm brewing, or I'll have to build an authentication layer, which will be most uncool.